JEdward7777/translation_helps_mcp_proxy/README.md

 ### 🛡️ Tool Filtering for Controlled Rollout

-**NEW FEATURE**: Control which MCP tools are available for enhanced safety during testing:
+Control which MCP tools are available for enhanced safety during testing:

 ```bash
 # FIRST: Discover all available tools